siaflab/petal/patterns.md

 d1 "bd", n: "3"
 ```

-You can also specify Sonic Pi builtin sample as a sample name:
+You can also specify Sonic Pi built-in sample as a sample name:
 ```ruby
 d1 :bd_haus
 ```